TYPO3-Initiatives/content-block-registration-api/README.md

 1) clone this repository
 2) `ddev launch /typo3`

+The TYPO3 backend user is "admin", password "adminadmin".

 It includes example Content Blocks in a local composer repository that are installed by default.

 ### For using Content Blocks